-Public or private entities seeking to finance, design, construct, own, or operate and eligible surface transportation project may apply for TIFIA assistance.
+Public entities, or private entities with public sponsorship, seeking to finance the design and construction, or reconstruction, of eligible surface transportation projects may apply for TIFIA assistance.
 The program targets large projects, generally in excess of \$50 million.
 The program offers three types of financial assistance featuring maturities up to 35 years after substantial completion of the project: secured loans, loan guarantees, and standby lines of credit.
 Projects must be consistent with State and local transportation plans.

 This program is authorized by 23 USC 601 through 609.
-In addition, 23 USC requirements apply for highway projects, Chapter 53 of 49 USC requirements apply for transit projects, and 49 USC 5333(a) requirements apply for rail projects,
+In addition, 23 USC requirements apply for highway projects, Chapter 53 of 49 USC requirements apply for transit projects, and 49 USC 5333(a) requirements apply for rail projects.